 Area: 2,086 km2

 Kotayk is the only province in Armenia that has no borders with foreign countries.
-Its capital is Hrazdan and the largest city is Abovyan.
-It is named after the Kotayk canton of the historic Ayrarat province of Ancient Armenia.
-The territory is crossed by the Hrazdan carrying its waters in deep gorges and canyons.
-The river gave the name to the area's main city "Hrazdan".
-As for the name itself, its origin goes back to the times of Kot, the Patriarch of Armenian Apostolic Church.
-In antiquity, the marz of Kotayk was a part of Ayrarat region of Great Armenia.
+The administrative center is the city of Hrazdan, the largest city of the province is Abovyan.
+The region is named after the Kotayk canton of the historic Ayrarat province of Great Armenia.
+The territory is crossed by the river Hrazdan which carries its waters through deep gorges and canyons.
+The administrative centre of the province is named after Hrazdan River.

-Nowhere else in Armenia is there such a variety of places of interest than in Kotayk.
-Kotayk is considered the best place of rest, tourism, and sports in Armenia.
+The most famous resort town of Armenia - Tsaghkadzor is located in the region of kotayk.
 Since the old times, Tsaghkadzor has been attractive both as a settlement and a resort.
 The “Gorge of Flowers” was first inhabited in the 3rd - 5th centuries.
-In the early medieval it was used as a hunting ground for the Armenian Arshakuni Kings.
+In the early medieval period, the area was used as a hunting ground for the Armenian Arshakuni Kings.

-In the 4th century, the valley passed to the reign of the Armenian influential Kamsarakan dynasty.
-In 1033 the follower of the Kamsarakan dynasty and the leader of the Pahlavuni dynasty Gregory the Magister ordered to built a church in Tsaghkadzor which was named after St. Gregory the Illuminator.
-And so was founded Kecharis monastery complex – the true treasure of the valley.
+In the 5th century, the region was granted to the Kamsarakan and Amatuni dynasties.
+In 1013 the descendant of the Kamsarakan dynasty and the leader of the Pahlavuni dynasty Gregory the Magister ordered to built a church in Tsaghkadzor which was named after St. Gregory the Illuminator.
+And thus Kecharis monastery was founded – the true treasure of the region.

 The monastery complex of Kecharis (XI-XIII) was one of the prominent cultural and religious centers of medieval Armenia.
 Eminent scientists and politicians of all times, such as Gregory the Magister, Vasak Khaghbakyan, Khachatour Kecharetsi, and others lived and worked in Kecharis.
 The complex consists of 4 churches, 2 chapels, and a vestry.

-According to the legend, a big fortress with a splendid flower garden was built in this beautiful basin by the wish of a noble girl from the Pahlavunyats dynasty.
-The girl demanded that the most gracious flowers of Armenian world grow in her garden.
-And her wish came true.
+According to the legend, a big fortress with a splendid flower garden was built in this beautiful valley by the wish of a noble girl from the Pahlavunyats dynasty.
+The girl demanded that the most lovely flowers of the Armenian world should grow in her garden.
+Her wish came true.
 But one day a furious spring wind destroyed her garden and scattered the flowers all over the gorge.
-The basin filled with flowers and the gorge received the name of Tsakhkadzor (Gorge of Flowers).
-Then the noble girl asked her father to build a monastery near that fortress for the priests to pray day and night and bring the dispersed flowers back.
-And so the monastery of Kecharis was built.
+The basin filled with flowers and the gorge got the name of Tsakhkadzor (Gorge of Flowers).
+Then the noble girl asked her father to build a monastery near the fortress for the priests to pray day and night and bring the dispersed flowers back.
+And in this way the monastery of Kecharis was built.

 Kecharis is medieval monastery complex located in Tsaghkadzor town, Kotayk region.
 The monastery is the spiritual and cultural center of Kotayk region.Read More